MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

   1. Navigate to the **Rules** management page.
   1. Select the rule, drag it to its new position, and then click **Save order**.

-### Search for a rule

-When you search for a rule, all rule names and descriptions are searched, and the results are filtered accordingly.

-- To search for a rule, type a keyword into the **Search** box.
-- To remove the filter, delete the keyword from the **Search** box, or click the **x** to the right.

 ### Edit an existing rule
 When you modify a rule that has been published, Fraud Protection saves the changes you make as a *draft* until you publish your changes.
 A draft is visible only to the person who creates it, until it is published.